LUNCH & ABO MARKETPLACE

 How can we attract and retain the workforce we need?
 What motivates us to work in the sector and how can we respond to the needs of our people?

-This is your opportunity to have your say, led by Steve Sacks, President ABA Europe and Leila Ghorashi, Executive Director, Research.
-Speakers will include Jo Buckley, Chief Executive of IMPACT Scotland and Lloyd Coleman, Associate Music Director of Paraorchestra.
+This is your opportunity to have your say, led by Steve Sacks, President ABA Europe, Leila Ghorashi, Executive Director, Research and Nico Daswani, Executive Director, Business Development, ABA, with sector voices, Jo Buckley, Chief Executive, Dunard Centre and Lloyd Coleman, composer and Associate Music Director of Paraorchestra.

 In association with the Advisory Board for the Arts.